 Several key factors contribute to your overall credit score.
 Understanding these elements helps you build a positive credit history.

 Establishing credit during your university years sets the stage for future financial success.
-There are several effective ways students can begin this journey.
+There are several effective ways students can begin this journey to build credit and manage debt.

 Start with a Student Credit Card

-A student credit card is often the easiest entry point for building credit.
+A student credit card is often the easiest entry point.
 These cards are designed for students with little to no credit history.
 They usually come with lower credit limits and sometimes offer student-focused rewards.

 Consider a Secured Credit Card